EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

-In the previous section, we capture the distinction between the actual contributed subgraph structures and the adversarial perturbations on the graph by observing their difference in $ECI$.
-But an essential prerequisite for EGC$^2$ to improve the robustness of graph classification models is that it must be able to ensure the classification accuracy on clean examples.
-To analyze the different effects of feature read-out and graph compression mechanisms on clean examples, we conduct an ablation experiment.
-Specifically, we remove the read-out or graph compression mechanism in EGC$^2$, and obtain two variants: EGC and Diff+Com, respectively.
-In this subsection, we can better answer the question \textbf{RQ2} by comparing the performance of Diffpool, EGC, Diff+Com, and EGC$^2$ on each clean dataset.
+{In the previous section, we distinguish between the actual contributed subgraph structures and adversarial perturbations on the graph by observing their differences in \emph{ECI}.
+However, an essential prerequisite for EGC$^2$ to improve the robustness of graph classification models is that it should ensure classification accuracy for clean examples.
+To analyze the different effects of feature read-out and graph compression mechanisms on clean examples, we conducted an ablation experiment.
+Specifically, we removed the read-out or graph compression mechanism in EGC$^2$, and obtain two variants, Diff+Com and EGC.
+Here, we can answer question \textbf{RQ2} by comparing the performance of SAGPool, HGP-SL, Diffpool, EGC, Diff+Com, and EGC$^2$ on each clean dataset.}